 On November 1, 2021, we acquired Mailchimp in a business combination.
-Mailchimp is part of our Small Business & Self-Employed segment and its revenue is primarily included within Online Services in the revenue disaggregation below.
+Our Mailchimp offerings are part of our Small Business & Self-Employed segment and its revenue is primarily included within Online Services in the revenue disaggregation below.
 We have included the results of operations of Mailchimp in our condensed consolidated statements of operations from the date of acquisition.